QuantEcon/lecture-python.myst/_sources/opt_transport.md

 This indicates that the linear program has been set up to include one or more redundant constraints.

-Here, the source of the redundancy is that the set of restrictions {eq}`sumconstraints`.
+Here, the source of the redundancy is the structure of  restrictions {eq}`sumconstraints`.

 Let's explore this further by printing out $A$ and staring at it.